 What will the child learn: Vocabulary Expansion, Creative Language Formation

-Give two words and ask the students to combine them to create a compound word.
+In the following worksheets, kids are provided with two words and are asked to combine them to create a compound word.
 For example, “rain” + “bow” = “rainbow.”

 3. Segmentation Practice